 Read all about it!
-The Water Quality Summary for 2017-2019 for the Bakers Creek repair site has just been released.
+The Water Quality Summary for 2017-2019 for the Bakers Creek repair site is now available.

 Reef Catchments is undertaking a four year study of the water quality benefits of a constructed wetland treatment train at Bakers Creek.
 Treatment trains use natural processes to eliminate runoff pollutants like sediment and nutrients, ensuring cleaner water to the catchment, rivers and ultimately the Great Barrier Reef.